cxnoii/Spotipy-Song-Recommendation-System/README.md

 From the datas above, here a visualization how Energy and Loudness are positively correlated.

-## What artist do people listen to ?
+## What artists do people listen to?

 ![image](https://user-images.githubusercontent.com/115199874/229963812-4f369422-6037-4c8f-a15b-12bfb25e4aa0.png)